 Portal metadataA set of key-value pairs that describe your API, which you put together in the previous step.
 Later, your developer portal displays this information in the end-user facing API documentation.

-3. Decide on the information for your Pet Store API product, which is a collection of serveral microservices that you previously deployed.
+3. Decide on the information for your Pet Store API product, which is a collection of several microservices that you previously deployed.
 Later, your developer portal displays this information in the end-user facing API documentation.
 For more information, see the API docs.

 portalMetadata: